 Significant difficulties encountered during the audit We encountered no significant difficulties in dealing with management relating to the performance of the audit.
 Uncorrected and corrected misstatements Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that we believe are trivial, and communicate them to the appropriate level of management.
 We are required to communicate to you misstatements that remain uncorrected, including any related to prior periods, and the effect, if any, that they may have on the opinion in our report, and request their correction.
 There are no such financial statement misstatements that remain uncorrected.
-None of the misstatements identified by us and corrected by management were material, either individually or in the aggregate, to the financial statements taken as a whole.
+In addition, we are required to communicate to you all material, corrected misstatements that were brought to the attention of management as a result of our audit procedures.
+Our audit did not identify misstatements that needed correction by management.
 Dobbs Ferry Local Development Corporation Communication of Matters Identified in the Audit to Those Charged with Governance Disagreements with management For purposes of this letter, a disagreement with management is a matter, whether or not resolved to our satisfaction, concerning financial accounting, reporting, or auditing, which could be significant to the financial statements or the auditors' report.
 No such disagreements arose during the course of the audit.
-Representations requested from management We have requested certain written representations from management in a separate letter dated March 15, 2016.
+Representations requested from management We have requested certain written representations from management in a separate letter dated March 20, 2017.
 Management's consultations with other accountants In some cases, management may decide to consult with other accountants about auditing and accounting matters.
 Management informed us that, and to our knowledge, there were no consultations with other accountants regarding auditing and accounting matters.
 Other matters discussed with management We generally discuss with management a variety of matters, including the application of accounting principles and auditing standards, business conditions affecting the DFLDC, and plans and strategies that may affect the risks of material misstatement.
 None of the matters discussed and our responses thereto were a condition to our retention as auditor.
 We have provided our comments regarding deficiencies noted during our audit in the attached addenda.
 Auditor independence We affirm that PKF O'Connor Davies, LLP is independent with respect to the DFLDC in accordance with professional standards.
 This communication is intended solely for the information and use of the Board of Directors, officials of the Village of Dobbs Ferry, New York and management of the DFLDC and is not intended to be and should not be used by anyone other than these specified parties.